AusDTO/gov-au-content-guide/guides/_posts/2016-05-05-optimise-your-content-for-search.md

 It’s worth remembering that what the government calls something, doesn’t always match up to the words that people use to search for that information.

-## Develop a list of keywords

-Use relevant keywords prominently and appropriately in titles and subheadings, as well as in body text (especially in the first 2 to 3 paragraphs).

 ## Keyword analytics tools